 Gift buying is challenging.
-In an effort to help you with some gift suggestions, I asked homesteaders what was on their wish list.
-Here are some of the more UNhelpful responses:
+In an effort to help you with some gift suggestions, I asked some homesteaders what was on their wish lists.
+Here are some of the more impractical, yet humorous, responses:

 - A four-wheeler

 - Two cords of wood, delivered and stacked

 - A good woman

 - A chicken coop

 - A greenhouse

 So now that you’ve gotten a chuckle out of the way, you’re probably still left needing some good ideas.

 Homesteaders are independent, practical sorts.
 Chances are that they will appreciate something useful, so I’ve gathered some eggstra special gift ideas for you.